MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

           PFV:P3SG:fall.down(?)
 DEF.SG hunter(?) and PFV:P3SG:kill:A3SG DEF.SG bear
           'The hunter fell down and the bear killed him'

-However, when an S or A argument is topicalized, it is that argument that can be deleted in the second clause.
+However, when an S or A argument is topicalized, it is only deleted in the second clause when it is an S or A there as well.

     (A.#) ??? ??? ????????? ??? ??? ??? ???????
           ???    ???   ?????????           ???    ??? ??? ???????